appaquet/exomind/exocore/README.md

 # Exocore

-**Warning: Exocore/exomind a personal project.
-I daily drive it, but it may not be stable for your use case.**
+**Warning: Exomind/exocore is a personal project and is currently in maintenance mode.**

 Exocore is a distributed applications framework with private and encrypted data storage.
 It allows users to own their personal cloud, which is extensible via WebAssembly applications and accessible through Web, Mobile, and Backend SDKs.
 It is designed to be resilient to failures and will eventually support offline usage (e.g., on mobile).

 Exocore is primarily built for [Exomind](../exomind/README.md), a personal knowledge management tool developed in parallel.
 Exocore serves as the application framework for Exomind.

 The primary concept in Exocore is a Cell, a unique container for a user's applications and data.